 Quickest Rewards: Pay down easy-to-handle debt sooner

-The debt snowball method is also relatively simple, but counterintuitive: you pay off the smallest debt first, then second smallest, and so on.
+The debt snowball method is also relatively simple, but counterintuitive: you pay off the smallest debt first, then the second smallest, and so on.
 Like rolling a snowball that gets larger as it rolls, the consumer begins by paying a small debt, gradually working up to the bigger-sized undertaking, empowered by momentum.
-Inertia is the enemy of progress, so this method may work for folks who’ve been stuck and might benefit emotionally from being on a roll –so to speak.
-In fact, researchers at the Kellogg School at Northwestern University reviewed the cases of 6,000 real-world debtors and found that those who used the snowball method were more likely to eliminate their entire debt balance.
+Inertia is the enemy of progress, so this method may work for folks who've been stuck and might benefit emotionally from being on a roll -so to speak.
+In fact, researchers at the Harvard Business Review determined that the snowball method was most effective in eliminating debt balances.

 Many financial experts will tell you the avalanche method is the smartest strategy because you will end up paying less over time if you take care of your highest interest debts first.
 But there is a lot of psychology involved in paying off debt, and many other experts say the snowball method is more likely to motivate people to continue the hard work that needs to be done.
 Bottom line: Either method can work if you stick with it.